Bonn93/unifi-time-machine/README.md

 I have also not done any capacity planning or much storage optimisation.

+## Next Features
+* GPU Support, perhaps on an Intel GPU because I've never done that.
+* More than one camera in your Protect app?
+* Cloud Backups & Tiered Storage for Edge/IOT deployments
+* Public URL Sharing

 ## Contributing
 I welcome any contributions or ideas.